Beasta2768/Final-Year-Project/Week 7/Week 7 (Lecture) Writing Your Introduction & Literature Review.md

 paragraph
 • Use following sentences to expand on main idea
 • A summary sentence at the end of the paragraphs helps transition to the next
+- OWL (n.d.).
+On Paragraphs // Purdue Writing Lab.
+Retrieved 30 October 2019, from Purdue Writing Lab website: https://owl.purdue.edu/owl/general_writing/academic_writing/paragraphs_and_ paragraphing/index.html

 • Example
 	– Paragraphs are the unit of composition in technical writing.
 A paragraph should address only one topic.
 The paragraph should be around 4-6 sentences long.
 Paragraphs can be moved around within a longer text to create a logical flow.
 Paragraphs are a very useful tool in technical writing
 • Topic sentence at start
 • Explanatory sentences in the middle
 • Summary sentence at end
-- OWL (n.d.).
-On Paragraphs // Purdue Writing Lab.
-Retrieved 30 October 2019, from Purdue Writing Lab website: https://owl.purdue.edu/owl/general_writing/academic_writing/paragraphs_and_ paragraphing/index.html

 • Bad example
 	– Java is a good example of a modern programming language.
 Simula is a object oriented programming language.
 C++ is a strongly typed language.
 I have chosen Python for my project.
 • Better example
 	– Java is a good example of a modern programming language.
 Java is an object-oriented programming language.
 Java is a strongly typed language.
 I have chosen Java for my project.

-Paragraphs
-• Approaches to writing
-• Composition
-• Report Introduction
+## Report Introduction
-• Literature Review
-• Methods

-Contents
 • Provide a bit of context
 • Motivation for project
 • Summarise key findings and main messages